pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "ColorSchemeGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export abstract class ColorSchemeGridField extends GridField implements GridRevRecordField {
+export abstract class ColorSchemeGridField extends GridField implements RevRecordField {
     constructor(_colorSettings: ColorSettings, definition: RevRecordSourcedFieldDefinition);
     // (undocumented)
     get colorSettings(): ColorSettings;